flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 ---

-Given a harmonic progression and the first accompaniment motif, how to automatically generate the whole accompaniment progression?
+Given a harmonic progression and the first accompaniment motif, how to automatically generate an entire accompaniment progression?

-I will tackle this problem in this blog with R language and [R package "gm"](https://github.com/flujoo/gm).
+In this blog, I will tackle this problem with R language and [R package "gm"](https://github.com/flujoo/gm).
+Please note that, for illustrative purposes, the solution presented here is only a simplified version.
+I will talk more about this in the last section.

-## Some Explanations

-Here are some explanations of the terms used.
+Let's first clarify the problem, before diving into it.

+## Clarify the Problem

 Take the beginning of Chopin's nocturne Op.9 No.1 as an example:

 ![](pics/nocturne.png)